ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 7. Avoid floating point operations wherever practical.
    (*There is some discretion required here.
 If it makes sense to do floating point, as you have an FPU, or it would violate common mathematical assumptions to do otherwise, proceed accordingly.*)

-TODO: Add content pertaining to unions?
+TODO: Add content pertaining to unions

 ### Procedure Rules